| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 |

-For security reasons, if the file already exists the function would create a backup copy on the same directory.
+For security reasons, if the file already exists, the function creates a backup copy in the same directory.

 R Core Team (2023).
 Writing R Extensions. https://cran.r-project.org/doc/manuals/r-release/R-exts.html